1905 Chicago mayoral election: Republican primary

 In addition to previously having run a third-party effort 1897, Harlan had run for the Republican nomination in 1901 and in 1903.

 Harlan had served an Alderman for two years (1896 through 1898), and was the son of then-sitting United States Supreme Court Associate Justice John Marshall Harlan.

 Socialist primary

 The Socialist primary was held on March 4.
 The primary also saw the election of ward delegates for the party.
 With John Collins being the only candidate for mayor, he won the mayoral primary.
 4,360 votes were cast in the Socialist primary.
 The cost to taxpayers to hold the primary was $7,620.
+Collins had received the party's mayoral nomination in 1901 and had also run as the party's nominee for governor of Illinois in 1904.
+He was also a delegate to the party's 1904 presidential convention.

 The Socialists were coming off of a strong performance 1904 United States presidential election in Illinois.
 Despite this, the party had initially pledged that it would not run its own mayoral candidate if Dunne were to run.
 However, despite Dunne's presence atop the Democratic ticket, the party nominated John Collins for mayor.

-Collins had received the same nomination in 1901.